auth0/docs/articles/quickstart/native/ios-swift/09-sign-in-with-apple.md

 ## Before You Start

-Before you continue with this tutorial, make sure that you have completed the previous tutorials.
-This tutorial assumes that:
+Before you continue with this tutorial, it is assumed that:
 * You have integrated [Auth0.swift](https://github.com/auth0/Auth0.swift/) as a dependency in your project.
-* You are familiar with presenting the login screen.
-To learn more, see the [Login](/quickstart/native/ios-swift/00-login) tutorial.
 * You have an [Apple Developer](https://developer.apple.com/programs/) account, which is a paid account with Apple.
 (There is no free trial available unless you are part of their [iOS Developer University Program](https://developer.apple.com/support/compare-memberships/)).
 * You have configured your Auth0 tenant and application client to enable **Sign In With Apple** to work.
 See [Add Sign In with Apple to Your Native App](/articles/connections/references/apple-native/guides/add-siwa-to-native-app) for details on how to do this.